CeriosTesting/xml-poto/.changeset/hot-lemons-feel.md

 ---

-**BREAKING CHANGE: Enhanced @XmlComment decorator with targetProperty and multi-line support**
+**BREAKING CHANGE: Enhanced @XmlComment decorator with targetProperty and multi-line support** This is a breaking change as `targetProperty` is now required on the `@XmlComment` decorator.
 The `@XmlComment` decorator has been significantly improved with better positioning control and multi-line comment support.
-This is a breaking change as `targetProperty` is now required.

 ## Breaking Changes